|Nutritional Guidelines (per serving)|

-Sopa de ajo (garlic soup) is a very old, Spanish peasant-style dish and is typical of Castilla-Leon regional cuisine, where the winters are cold and soups and stews are eaten daily.
+Sopa de ajo (garlic soup) is a very old, Spanish, peasant-style dish and is typical of Castilla-Leon regional cuisine, where the winters are cold and soups and stews are eaten daily.

 Castilla is the "land of bread," and it is bought fresh daily.
 However, a Spanish cook would never serve it stale, so this recipe is a good way to use any stale bread that is left over from yesterday’s meals.
+However, the most important ingredient in this soup is definitely the garlic.

 - 1/3 cup oil (olive)